 Cruise to Ouzouer sur Trézée

-The Château of St Fargeau is this afternoon’s destination, dating from the 10th century; it was built by the bishop of Auxerre and has undergone many additions and restorations over the following years.
+The Château of St Fargeau is this afternoon’s destination, dating from the 10th century; it was built by the bishop of Auxerre and has undergone many additions and restorations over the years.

 Returning on board in time for cocktails and dinner.

-Cruise to Montargis
+Cruise to “Les Fouchards”

 The C’est La Vie awaits your return for the Captains dinner, which ends your cruise in style.

-Departure time is 9:30AM after breakfast.
-You’ll then be chauffeured back to Paris for the end of the morning.
+After breakfast, at 9.30 you will be chauffeured back to Paris for the end of the morning.